okeshawarz/prospectus/draft5.md

 # Introduction: Centering Space in Political Economy

+The world is urban.

+The urban revolution dreamt of by Lefebvre is, for the most part, well under way.
+This is true in a literal sense, as the global *physical* urban population rises dramatically, but more to the geographer's point-- urban social relations have become generalized.

-This dissertation proposal describes three essays that focus on urban growth, distribution, rents, and housing policy in the United States.
+This prospectus outlines a proposal for three essays on the themes of urban growth, distribution, rents, and housing policy in the United States.
 The overall motivation of this dissertation, in the broadest terms, is to understand how markets for land and housing (and their associated rents) under capitalist urbanism affect economic outcomes for those living and working in cities.
 Over the course of evaluating this question, this dissertation will touch upon questions of income and wealth inequality, agglomeration economies, growth theory, and housing policy.

 The discipline of Economics has, at long last, been going through something of its own "spatial turn" in recent years.
 Looking at growth and welfare